Armenia–Saudi Arabia relations

-There are no official diplomatic relations between Armenia and Saudi Arabia.
-However, the relationship between the two countries has witnessed significant warming since the 2010s, possibly due to common opposition to increasing Turkish influence.
+Diplomatic relations between Armenia and Saudi Arabia were formalized on 25 November 2023.
+Prior to this, the relationship between the two countries has witnessed significant warming since the 2010s, possibly due to common opposition to increasing Turkish influence.

 History

 From 1990s to early 2010s

-Due to the history of Nagorno-Karabakh conflict, in particular, the First Nagorno-Karabakh War that ended in 1994, Saudi Arabia and Armenia have no formal relations as Saudi Arabia has backed Azerbaijan's position in Karabakh.
-This issue has remained as Saudi Arabia remains firm on its stance over the Karabakh region as part of Azerbaijan alongside not having established relations.
+Due to the history of Nagorno-Karabakh conflict, in particular, the First Nagorno-Karabakh War that ended in 1994, Saudi Arabia and Armenia had no formal relations as Saudi Arabia has backed Azerbaijan's position in Nagorno-Karabakh.

 Since mid-2010s

 However, since the rise of Saudi Arabian Crown Prince Mohammad bin Salman and increasing hostility between Saudi Arabia and Turkey, the latter having poor relations with Armenia, the relationship between Saudi Arabia and Armenia has experienced a new level of improvement.
-Both Saudi Arabia and Armenia share a common sentiment viewing Turkish expansionism under Recep Tayyip Erdoğan as a threat to these nations, with Saudi Arabia recently launched an anti-Turkish boycott, started in 2019 and has been escalated since due to anti-Saudi remarks by the Turkish government; while Armenia has disputes with Turkey over the Armenian genocide and its alliance with Azerbaijan.
+Both Saudi Arabia and Armenia share a common sentiment on Turkish expansionism under Recep Tayyip Erdoğan as a threat to these nations, with Saudi Arabia recently launching an anti-Turkish boycott, started in 2019 and escalated since due to anti-Saudi remarks by the Turkish government; while Armenia has disputes with Turkey over the Armenian genocide and its alliance with Azerbaijan.

 In 2019, Saudi Arabia agreed to sponsor a final solution to acknowledge the Armenian genocide in the United States Congress.
 Saudi Ambassador to the US Princess Reema bint Bandar Al Saud, in her statement, condemned Turkey for its hypocrisies and refusal to acknowledge the genocide.
 Saudi Arabian ambassador in Lebanon had also paid a visit to Armenian Genocide memorial to demonstrate Saudi solidarity to Armenia.

 In September 2018, despite the two countries not having established official relations, Saudi Crown Prince Mohammed bin Salman and Saudi King Salman congratulated Armenia on its independence day, which was considered as a breakthrough.
 On October 26, 2021, Armenian President Armen Sarkissian arrived in Riyadh, Saudi Arabia on a visit described by the Armenian presidency as historic, the first of its kind for the leaders of the two countries.
 The President participated in the Future Investment Initiative forum, where he sat next to Crown Prince Mohammed bin Salman.